 Opened in 2007, the Ulla R. and Arthur F. Searing Wing hosts rotating exhibitions and houses Joseph’s Coat, a Skyspace created by internationally-renowned artist James Turrell, a dazzling experience of light, sky, and color.

 The Museum of Art also includes the Center for Asian Art.
 The 25,000-square-foot Center includes galleries dedicated to rotating installations of The Ringling’s Asian art holdings, a 125-seat lecture hall, an object and print study room, and open storage spaces to increase public access to the collections.
+As a complement to the Center for Asian art, a Japanese tea house (chashitsu) was designed and built in the Bayfront Gardens.
+The Ringling Tea House was designed to marry the traditional tea house with our local architectural heritage.

-The Keith D. and Linda L. Monda Gallery of Contemporary Art is devoted to artists working in the 20th and 21st centuries.
+The Keith D. and Linda L. Monda Gallery for Contemporary Art is devoted to artists working in the 20th and 21st centuries.
 Many of the contemporary pieces that will be diplayed in the Monda Gallery have been acquired over the past five years from major exhibitions associated with The Ringling’s Art of Our Time initiative as well as through generous contributions from donors.

 The Ringling is in the process of reinstalling the Museum of Art’s original 21 galleries.
 Hundreds of works of art from The Ringling’s permanent collection will be examined, interpreted, and arranged in new ways.
 Through new thematic arrangements and updated wall treatments, lighting, and labels, the reinstallation project will transform the visitor experience of our permanent collection.
 We appreciate your understanding and look forward to sharing the results of this important work with you.
 As the reinstallation project progresses, certain galleries may close temporarily and objects may be removed from the galleries where they are normally displayed.